Devolutions/RdmHelper-ps/README.md

 The **-Quiet** parameter makes a silent installation.
 On Windows, this only works from an elevated PowerShell session, otherwise the UAC prompt will be used to elevate permissions.
 On Windows and Linux, the `sudo` command is called to elevate permissions for the installation when the current context is not elevated.

+## Update-RdmPackage

+The `Update-RdmPackage` command downloads and updates the latest RDM package.
+It is almost the same as `Install-RdmPackage` except it restarts RDM after the update if it was previously running.

+## Uninstall-RdmPackage

+The `Uninstall-RdmPackage` command uninstalls RDM from the system.

 ## Get-RdmPackage

 The `Get-RdmPackage` command finds the RDM package CDN download URL for a given platform, edition and version.
 It accepts the same parameters as `Install-RdmPackage`.